cjnaz/cjnfuncs/core.md

 - Allows for multiple, independent concurrent periodic_log streams
 - `category` should typically be an int or str.
 Used as a dict key.

+`logger_name` (str, default '')
+- Name of child or root logger.
+Only remembered on the first log call for this category (ignored of subsequent calls).

 `log_interval` (timevalue, default '10m')
 - How often this category's messages will be logged.
-Only remembered on the first log call for this category (ignored of subsequent calls)
+Only remembered on the first log call for this category (ignored of subsequent calls).

 `log_level` (int, default logging.WARNING/30)
 - The default for this category is set on first call